b8713855001/Line-Encoding-Technique/README.md

   5.AMI

 Input Format

-  First Give Binary Data Sequence To encoded And then in next Line Give One integer to choose one of above mentioned techniques.
+  First Give Binary Data Sequence to be encoded And then in next Line Give One integer to choose one of above mentioned techniques.